 Repeaters Pass Rate

-If a student doesn’t pass the first time, they can always take the exam again.
+If a student doesn’t pass the first time, he can always take the exam again.
 Students can take the test as many times as they want.

 The repeaters pass rate is: